StaPH-B/docker-builds/README.md

 # docker-builds

+There are several community projects that create and share containers for bioinformatic tools.
 This repository contains the Dockerfiles and other assorted files necessary for building Docker images for a variety of tools used by members of the StaPH-B (State Public Health Lab Bioinformatics) consortium.
 The purpose of this repository is to provide a centralized location for Docker images that is easily accessible for users, with clear documentation on how the containers were built and how to use them.

 This is a community resource, built and maintined by users from varied backgrounds and expertise levels.
 As such, we have provided some [templates for contributing to this repository](./dockerfile-template).
 If **you** would like to add a Docker image or improve upon the existing images, please fork the repository, make your changes/additions, and submit a pull request.
 If you are having an issue with an existing image, please submit an issue.
 We welcome any and all feedback!